ThendupTsering/cs490_crm/README.md

 * Customer Acquisition?
   * List customers with no prior tickets or purchases
+  * calculate which demographics have been most profitable?

 * Customer Retention
   * sort customers by least recent interaction